Texas German language: History and documentation

-Current distribution and population
+Distribution and population

-As of the U.S. 2000 Census, some 1,035 people report speaking German at home in Fredericksburg, the town with the largest community of Texas German speakers, representing 12.48% of the total population, 840 in New Braunfels, 150 in Schulenburg, 85 in Stonewall, 70 in Boerne, 65 in Harper, 45 in Comfort and 19 in Weimar, all of which except for Schulenburg and Weimar, lie in the traditional Texas German heartland of the Hill Country.
-Gillespie County, with the communities of Fredericksburg, Harper, Stonewall, and Luckenbach, has a German-speaking population of 2,270, 11.51% of the county's total.
-In all, 82,100 German-speakers reside in the state of Texas, including European German speakers.
+The 2000 US Census was the last decennial census to publish detailed data on languages spoken at home.
+At the time, the Census found 2,270 German speakers in Gillespie County, 1,520 in Comal County, 1,225 in Guadalupe County and 464 in Kendall County.
+In Gillespie County, German speakers made up 11.51% of the population.
+In total, around 82,000 German speakers resided in Texas, including European German speakers.
+At the time, German was the fourth-most spoken language in the state, behind English, Spanish, and Vietnamese.
+The vast majority of German speakers were bilingual, with 95% reporting they could speak English "well" or "very well."

+More recent data from the Census Bureau groups German into "Other Indo-European Languages," a much broader category that excludes Spanish and English.
+As such, it is hard to assess the number of current Texas German speakers.
+A decline is clearly present in at least Gillespie County, where the American Community Survey's 2024 5-year estimate tallied only 556 "Other Indo-European" speakers.
+Most of those speakers were over 65 years old and none were under 18.
+Even with large margins of error, the figure reflects a stark decline from the 2,270 speakers found in the 2000 Census.

 Comparisons with German and English

 Texas German is adapted to U.S. measurement and legal terminologies.
 Standard American German words typically were invented, introduced from other German dialects of the region, or English loanwords were introduced for words not present in 19th-century German.
 Dialect leveling is also found throughout many of the American German dialects including Texas German.
 In some cases, these new words also exist in modern Standard German, but with a different meaning.
 For instance, the word Luftschiff (used for "airplane") means airship in Standard German.

 The table below illustrates some examples of differences: